 The use of effects should be limited and should only be used to add polish to your demo.
 Effects should not be used in a way that significantly alters the sound of the featured plugin.

 Don’t deliver a highly compressed or super-loud track.
 Try to have a good dynamic range.
-I’ll master all of the demos together to keep a consistent volume across the playlist and if your track is too loud its volume will be reduced.
+I’ll adjust the volume of all of the demos together to keep it consistent across the playlist and if your track is too loud its volume will be reduced.

 The order of the playlist is determined by how well the demo sells the plugin.
 I also organise the playlist to avoid two similar sounding tracks being played one after another.